Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_wireshark.md

 ### The Attack

 We have already gathered all the information asked in the challenge.
-However, I need to observe this TCP Stream further in order to see the complete attack, and verify the FTP conversation.
+However, I need to observe this TCP Stream further in order to see the complete attack and verify the FTP conversation.

-As we further scroll down the window, we see that the attacker is creating a text file containing script to execute FTP conversation, from connecting to attacker's FTP server to downloading _malware.exe_ file, as shown in the image below.
+As we further scroll down the window, we see that the attacker is creating a text file containing a script to execute FTP conversation, from connecting to the attacker's FTP server to downloading _malware.exe_ file, as shown in the image below.

 ![FTP Script Creation and Execution](../images/net_analysis_wireshark_sbt/pcap2_ftp_script_full.png)

-Clearly, the attacker saved the script in _1.txt_ file, and used it as script to connect to the attacker's FTP server.
+Clearly, the attacker saved the script in the _1.txt_ file and used it as a script to connect to the attacker's FTP server.
 The file _malware.exe_ is downloaded from this process.
 The attacker then again lists the files present in the directory.

 The following image shows the presence of _malware.exe_ file in the present directory, which was not present in the previous instance of directory listing.